calnix/stakingPro/Documentation/ContractExplanations.md

 [!!!]: confirm that _udpateVaultsAndAccounts() is failing after endtime. consider a removed check?

+## 6. Updating NFT_MULTIPLIER

+Process:

+1. call `pause()`: closes all the books; update indexes to NOW; then pauses contract.
+2. update NFT multiplier: `updateNftMultiplier()`
+3. recalculate boostedBalance: `updateBoostedBalances()`
+4. call `unpause()`: unpauses contract.

+During this process, no one should be able to call any functions, including `unstakeAll`.
+Cos if a user unstakes, boosted balances could be incorrectly calculated and updated.

+Easier, to lockdown the contract, update, verify that the updated totalBoosted global values tally with the expected values.
+Else, end the contract and redeploy.

-## 6. How to end stakingPro and/or migrate to a new stakingPro
+## 7. How to end stakingPro and/or migrate to a new stakingPro contract

-1. pause contract
+Set endTime global variable.
-2. when paused, users can only call: `unstakeAll` and `claimRewards`
+Users will be able to call: `unstakeAll` and `claimRewards` after endTime.

-So to end the current instance of stakingPro, we simply pause the contract and have users call `unstakeAll` and `claimRewards` to exit.
-It is not possible to nest claimRewards within unstakeAll, as claimRewards operates on a per-distribution basis.
+It is not possible to nest `claimRewards` within `unstakeAll`, as `claimRewards` operates on a per-distribution basis.
 Hence, 2 functions are needed.

-> - If paused, _updateDistributionIndex() will not update and just return.
-> - Must update it before pausing; so rewards are calculated up to the point of NOW, to be paused.
-> - This is done atomically with `pause()`

-## 7. Emergency Exit
+## 8. Emergency Exit

 Assuming black swan event, we can call `emergencyExit` to allow users to exit.
 Function is callable by anyone, but only after the contract has been paused and frozen.